Screening the Discrepancy Function of a Computer Model: A photovoltaic plant computer model

 \section{A photovoltaic plant computer model}

-In this section, we introduce a real application which was studied by \citet{carmassiPV}.
+In this section, we introduce a real application which was originally studied by \citet{carmassiPV}.
 The idea is to use a computer model to predict the power produced by a photovoltaic plant (PVP) given some meteorological conditions such as the temperature and the sun irradiation.
 The computer model also depends on some parameters which can be fixed at so-called nominal values specified using expert knowledge or can be calibrated from experimental data.
+In \citet{carmassiPV}, the authors showed that the discrepancy term plays an important role in the statistical model but they did not investigate whether all the input variables were active.

 Here, we will use the experimental data in order to learn about possible model misspecification by screening the discrepancy function using the PIPS methodology.
 The computer model aims at mimicking the behavior of a PVP consisting of 12 panels connected together.
-This computer model is quick to run and can be represented by a function $\CM:\mathbb{R}^4\times\mathbb{R}^6\owns(\n x,\btheta)\mapsto y\in\mathbb{R}$.
-The input variables $\n x=(t,I_g,Id,T_e)^\top$ consist of $t$, the UTC time since the beginning of the year, $I_g$, the global irradiation of the sun, $I_d$ the diffuse irradiation of the sun, and $T_e$, the ambient temperature.
+This computer model is fast to run and can be represented by a function $\CM:\mathbb{R}^4\times\mathbb{R}^6\owns(\n x,\btheta)\mapsto y\in\mathbb{R}$.
+The input variables $\n x=(t ,I_g, I_d, T_e)^\top$ consist of $t$, the UTC time since the beginning of the year, $I_g$, the global irradiation of the sun, $I_d$ the diffuse irradiation of the sun, and $T_e$, the ambient temperature.
 The parameter $\btheta$ consists actually of $6$ parameters but only one parameter is calibrated, the module photo-conversion efficiency.
 A sensitivity analysis has proven the other parameters to be of negligible importance.
 The output $y$ is the resulting instantaneous power delivered by the PVP.

 The experimental data correspond to the test stand of 12 panels and were collected over two months every $10$ seconds, which makes for a huge amount of data.
 Only the data for which the production is positive are kept, corresponding to daytime measurements.
 The data contain the power production, which is to be compared with the output of the computer model; the four input variables of the computer model and an additional temperature (temperature on the panel, $T_p$) were also recorded.
 Although this last variable is not an input variable of the computer model, it is tested as a potential active variable in the discrepancy.